shreeragkh/Repo-context-copilot/README.md

 ## ✨ What It Does

-**Chat With Your Repo** lets you point to any public GitHub URL and immediately start asking questions about the code.
+**Repo Context Copilot** lets you point to any public GitHub URL and immediately start asking questions about the code.
 It doesn't just do keyword search — it understands your intent through a multi-stage pipeline:

 1. **Classifies** how complex your question is (LOW / MEDIUM / HIGH)
 2. **Retrieves** the most relevant code chunks using both BM25 (keyword) and vector (semantic) search in parallel